 Creating workbook templates is a great way to standardize and automate work across teams.
 Your collaborators can create new workbooks off your custom template, matching the formatting, data types, and formulas you created.
 You can share workbook templates via Spreadsheet.com's built-in share feature, or embed your template so that anyone from the public can copy your template and use it for their own workbooks.

-To allow users to copy your workbook, enable Allow users to copy your workbook in (4) Settings dialog.
+To allow users to copy your workbook, enable Allow users to copy your workbook in the (1) Settings options.

-Form views have a slightly different means of being shared or embedded, see our article on embedding form views.
-Or note other ways to share, like sharing using Spreadsheet.com's built-in sharing feature, share an editable workbook link with permissioned users, or publicly share a workbook with a link.
+Read on to learn more about Embedding Form Views.
+Or, learn more about other sharing options like sharing using Spreadsheet.com's built-in sharing feature, sharing an editable workbook link with permissioned users, or publicly sharing a workbook with a link.